- Forskingsdata og datahandteringsplaner (versjon 2020) (Norwegian)

-- Research data are NOT only to be stored on a hard drive on a personal compluter (C-drive), on external hard drives, dropbox etc. A copy of data the data may be downloaded to the computer for processing and analyses.
+- Research data are NOT only to be stored on a hard drive on a personal compluter (C-drive), on external hard drives etc. A copy of green and yellow research data may be downloaded to the computer for processing and analyses.
 Read more about use of private computer/equipment.
 Read more about research data classification (Webpage in Norwegian).

-- Storage, archiving and and sharing research data must be according to good scientific practice, current regulations, ethical guidelines and requirements from funding sources.
+- Storage, archiving and and sharing research data must be according to good academic practice, current regulations, ethical guidelines and requirements from funding sources.

-- Research data must be archived so that they are of value for the researcher and a wider research environment, and must be stored for a minimum of 10 years or comply with the requirements set by the funding sources.
+- Research data must be archived for the time where they are of value for the researcher and a broader research environment, for a minimum of 10 years or comply with the requirements set by the funding sources.

 - All research data must have a Data Management Plan (DMP).
 A DMP is a document describing how research data will be managed (storage, archiving and sharing) both in ongoing projects and after completion.

 - Research data must be stored in a way to be findable and reusable.
 (FAIR-principles).
 The data must therefore contain metadata.
 The purpose of metadata is to define or describe other data.
 The metadata will enable others to find the data by searching key words or make use of the data.